Prunedge-Dev-Team/react-boilerplate/README.md

 - `reusables`: This can contain all global reusable components in the app.
 - `routes`: This folder contains the configurations for routing and user authorization with react-router-dom.
 - `utils` : This folder contains all globally used utils.
 - `components` : This folder contains most of the non-resuable or page components used within the application.
 - `pages` : This folder contains all page views.
 - `services`: This file contains all api calls made from this module.

 **N/B**

 - A `Css.js` file is present in the src directory of the project.
 It should house all global and reusable style configurations.e.g primary-colors, default fonts, etc.
 - Instruction.js files are present in every folder and comments at the top of each major file to give documentation about the make up of the file of folder.

 ## API Integration Architecture​

 The steps detailing the api integration workflow can be found in [Guidelines for API Integration](API_INTEGRATION.md).

+An example of the api integration workflow is provided in (IntegrationExample.js)[src\pages\IntegrationExample.js].
+You can access it on the browser at http://localhost:3000/integration-example

 ## Getting started

 To use this starter project, scroll to the top of this page and find the `Use this template` button
 ![image](https://user-images.githubusercontent.com/37719470/111035156-66485f80-8419-11eb-964f-f6ceca0840c0.png)

 Clicking on it will prompt you to create a new repo that will include all the content of this starter project.

 In the project directory, you can run:

 ### `yarn start`

 Runs the app in the development mode.\